Jay-04/Test/README.md

 # Description of Statistical-Learning-Method_Code (a repository)
 ## Overview
-> Statistcal-Learning-Method_Code created by user Dod-o aims to
+> Statistcal-Learning-Method_Code created by Dod-o aims to show how to implement the algorithms in the book *Statistical Learning Method*